HIPAA Technical Safeguards: How To Protect Sensitive Data

 Why Technical Safeguards Are Important

 There are two main reasons the safeguarding of PHI is so important.
 The first is ethics and the second is the law.
 From an ethical standpoint, patients have a right to their privacy.
 Unauthorized access violates this and may lead to very sensitive information getting into the wrong hands.
-Data corruption may negatively impact patient lives and change your customers' trust in your company.
+Data corruption may negatively impact patient lives and change your customers and trust in your company.

 What is the purpose of technical security safeguards